chromium/chromium/content/test/data/accessibility/readme.md

 #### @NO_DUMP and @NO_CHILDREN_DUMP

-To skip dumping a particular element, add `@NO_DUMP` to a property that will be exposed as an ax::mojom::StringAttribute, for example `<div class="@NO_DUMP"></div>`.
+To skip dumping a particular element, add `@NO_DUMP` to a property that will be exposed as an ax::mojom::StringAttribute.
+For example `<div class="@NO_DUMP"></div>`.

-To skip dumping all children of a particular element, add `@NO_CHILDREN_DUMP` to a property that will be exposed as an ax::mojom::StringAttribute, for example `<div class="@NO_CHILDREN_DUMP"></div>`.
+To skip dumping all children of a particular element, add `@NO_CHILDREN_DUMP` to a property that will be exposed as an ax::mojom::StringAttribute.
+For example `<div class="@NO_CHILDREN_DUMP"></div>`.

 Note that setting the `aria-label` value to `@NO_DUMP` or `@NO_CHILDREN_DUMP`